A Message from the Club Captain

 Cricket is a game that owes much of its unique appeal to the fact that it should be played not only within its Laws but also within the Spirit of the Game.
 Any action which is seen to abuse this spirit causes injury to the game itself.
 The major responsibility for ensuring the spirit of fair play rests with the captains.

-I accept this responsibility as captain and ask that you help me and all other captains to ensure that we play hard but fair.
+I accept this responsibility as Captain and ask that you help me and all other captains, coaches and team managers to ensure that we play hard but fair.

 I request that all members and supporters of the Club read the Spirit of Cricket to ensure that our Club gains a reputation for the right reasons.